andriyko/sublime-robot-framework-assistant/README.md

 # Go To Keyword
 Alternatively, use Sublime Text's
 [Go To Symbol](http://docs.sublimetext.info/en/latest/file_management/file_management.html#fm-goto-symbol)
-to go to the source of a Keyword or a variable.
+to go to the source of a keyword or a variable.

 Please note that `Go To Symbol` only works for keywords and variables within the same file.
 It is not possible to use `Go To Symbol` to